anzelpwj/heb_python_class/session-01_setup.md

 - How to open terminal (Mac and Windows)
     - PC
         - Use anaconda prompt for PCs
-        - Type cmd and open anaconda prompt
+        - Type `cmd` and open anaconda prompt
     - Mac
         - Just open terminal and type `python`
 - Opening the REPL
     - Read, evaluate, print loop in terminal
     - Can do simple math operators, or test simple pieces of code in the command line
-    - Difficult to excute multiple lines of code
+    - Difficult to execute multiple lines of code
     - To get out of REPL, type exit()